RamonTavares/NCTEC17-WDS/README.md

 # Example 1 - Discovery News

-Install homebrew
+Install homebrew (For Mac, needed to install node.js if you did not download from Web)
 - /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Clone the GitHub repo
+Clone the GitHub repo (Can be done with Git or by grabbing the zip)

 0. Copy zip file to location on your machine
 - https://www.ibm.com/watson/developercloud/starter-kits.html#news-intelligence

 Create your discovery service instance.
+(Only needs to be done once.)

 0. Create discovery service instance via tooling